 In total, there are eight base items, and they can all combine to make something else.
 Remembering all of those item combinations is a tall order, which is why we’ve put together a TFT recipes guide.
 If you don’t have a second screen, though, it’s worth remembering a few for heroes you like.
 For example, we fancy Assassin comps, so the Infinity Edge works wonderfully.
 It increases the critical strike damage by 100% and takes two B.F.
 Swords to make.

 And there you have it, some TFT Tactics to keep in mind when you next boot up Riot’s League of Legends-inspired autobattler.
 In the end, it mostly comes down to being patient and playing the long game.
-Gambling earlier can pay off but do keep in mind that it is RNG plays a huge part in Teamfight Tactics.
+Gambling earlier can pay off but do keep in mind that RNG plays a huge part in Teamfight Tactics.